Codecademy/docs/content/general/concepts/what-is-the-singleton-pattern/what-is-the-singleton-pattern.md

 ---
-Title: 'Singleton'
+Title: 'What is the Singleton Pattern?'

 Description: 'The singleton pattern ensures a class has one, and only one object instantiated during the program's lifecycle.
 It is used to guarantee the control of a resource through its implementation.'

 Subjects:
 - 'Computer Science'
 - 'Interview Prep'

 Tags:
 - 'Classes'